omahs/imx-docs/docs/main/guides/minting-on-immutable-x.md

 There are two types of metadata:

 - **Immutable metadata** — Set at the time of asset creation, enforced by the proof, and available [on-chain](./minting-on-immutable-x.md#on-chain-versus-off-chain) when an L2-minted NFT is withdrawn for the first time.
 The on-chain metadata is stored in the [blueprint](./minting-on-immutable-x.md#metadata-blueprint) or `mintingBlob`.
 This is where you should store permanent properties, such as IPFS hashes or values you want to access on L1.
 - **Mutable metadata** — Fully controlled by the application, and not recorded on-chain, mutable metadata is most useful for marketplaces to describe assets accurately to users.
-To ensure your NFT appears in marketplaces built on Immutable X correctly, it is recommended that every project register a metadata schema for their collection.
+To ensure your NFT appears in marketplaces built on ImmutableX correctly, it is recommended that every project register a metadata schema for their collection.
 [Learn more](../guides/asset-management/asset-metadata.mdx).

 ## On-chain versus off-chain